Raoul Coutard. Image via YouTube

 In Truffaut's Jules et Jim (1962), his lingering camera made us feel like a fourth party waiting to pounce upon the fragile love triangle.

-This tracking shot in Truffaut's Shoot the Piano Player epitomises the deft-hand ingenuity of Coutard, as well as showcasing his ability to adapt to his collaborator of the moment:
+This tracking shot in Truffaut's Shoot the Piano Player epitomizes the deft-hand ingenuity of Coutard, as well as showcasing his ability to adapt to his collaborator of the moment:

 In Alphaville, looming close ups and use of street lighting paved the way for the bleak neo-noir aesthetic of Bladerunner.